zzolo/serialbot/README.md

 See the `examples` folder for some more extensive, but still basic examples for an HTML page and an Arduino sketch.

+## Serial parsing

+By default the serialport module just passes through the Buffer data.
+This module uses the provided `serialport.parsers.readline('\n')` parser for serial reading by default, meaning that each data event will be separated by a new line.
+If you need something different, feel free to use the module in a JS file.

 ## Options

 Most options that are available to the serial port are available through the command line.
 Use the `--help` option to see a full list

     serialbot --help
     serialbot start --help

+## Using in code

+This module can be used directly in your JS code if desired, even though this is not really the main reason for the module.
+Something like the following should get your start.

+    var serialbot = require('serialbot');
+    var s = serialbot.start({
+      serialPath: '/dev/cu.usbmodemXXX',
+      serialPortOptions: {},
+      httpPort: 8899
+    });
+    // `s` will then have the following properties
+    // serialPort: The serialport object
+    // httpServer: The http server object
+    // socket: The socket.io object